-- Materials - UrbanPlan Handbooks one per student - Site plans one per team - UrbanPlan Lego building kits- one per team - Exercises/assignments - o Laptop computers loaded with MS Excel one per 5 person team - o Urban Plan financial model - Award to winning team - Typically, the costs are borne as indicated below; however, each District Council will work with the professor/university involved to confirm costs and responsibilities. - UrbanPlan Handbook Provided as PDF for University or external vendor to print.
+- Materials - UrbanPlan Handbooks one per student - o Site plans one per team - o UrbanPlan Lego building kits- one per team - Exercises/assignments - UrbanPlan financial model (MS Excel or Google Sheets) - UrbanPlan site builder tool - o Award to winning team - Typically, the costs are borne as indicated below; however, each District Council will work with the professor/university involved to confirm costs and responsibilities. - UrbanPlan Handbook Provided as PDF for University or external vendor to print.
 Students purchase as course "reader."
 ULI has a relationship with FedEx to print the handbooks.
 The District Council may elect to order the handbooks through the existing ULI contact and be reimbursed by the University.
-Depending on the vendor, the cost ranges from \$9 to \$12. - Site plans Provided by ULI as PDF for University to print on foam core - Lego kits University purchases- Approximately \$100 per kit - Exercises & assignments Provided in electronic form to professor by ULI District Council.
-Most professors put these on-line for students for students to download. - Laptop computers Student use their own computers.
-Typically, universities can provide access to Excel if the students do not have the program. - Financial Model program Spreadsheet provided to professor by ULI District Council for distribution to students via Excel or Google Sheets. - Award to winning team Typically, the ULI District Council provides an award, such as enabling students to attend a ULI District Council program free of charge or get a student membership to ULI
+Depending on the vendor, the cost ranges from \$10-\$30. - Site plans Loaned by ULI as PDF for University to print on foam core - Lego kits Loaned by ULI University purchases (approximately \$250 per kit) - Exercises & assignments Provided free of charge in electronic form to professor by ULI District Council.
+Most professors put these on-line for students for students to download. - Laptop computers Student use their own computers. - Financial Model program Spreadsheet provided to professor by ULI for distribution to students via Excel or Google Sheets. - Site Builder tool Software tool for two-dimensional modeling provided free of charge by ULI for distribution to students.
+Students may also use SketchUp for three-dimensional modeling. - Award to winning team Typically, the ULI District Council provides an award, such as a voucher to attend a ULI District Council program free of charge.

-For more information, contact Margit Nahra, Director of UrbanPlan for ULI Washington at margit.nahra@uli.org or 240-605-8735.
+For more information, contact Margit Nahra, ULI Washington Director of UrbanPlan, at margit.nahra@uli.org or 240-605-8735.